Apoo711/sanctum/README.md

 ### 🕰️ The Orrery
 A live, canvas-rendered mechanical clockwork.
 Operating on a 3D-perspective physics engine, it translates the current hour, minute, and second into rotating celestial orbits.
 You can click and drag on the canvas to inspect the mechanism from different angles.

-### ⏳ VCE Ephemeris
-A countdown tracking the exact time remaining until the VCE examination epoch.
-It utilizes custom glowing typography and runs in permanent view on the dashboard to help structure study sessions.

 ### ♟️ Tactics Tile
 A live ELO score widget connected directly to Chess.com.
 It fetches real-time statistics and displays hand-drawn vector icons representing Bullet, Blitz, or Rapid ratings depending on which mode is toggled.